fulldecent/FDTake/README.md

 /// Enable selfie mode by default open var defaultsToFrontCamera: Bool

-/// The UIBarButtonItem to present from (may be replaced by a overloaded methods) open var presentingBarButtonItem: UIBarButtonItem?
+/// The UIBarButtonItem to present from (may be replaced by overloaded methods) open var presentingBarButtonItem: UIBarButtonItem?

-/// The UIView to present from (may be replaced by a overloaded methods) open var presentingView: UIView?
+/// The UIView to present from (may be replaced by overloaded methods) open var presentingView: UIView?

-/// The UIRect to present from (may be replaced by a overloaded methods) open var presentingRect: CGRect?
+/// The UIRect to present from (may be replaced by overloaded methods) open var presentingRect: CGRect?

-/// The UITabBar to present from (may be replaced by a overloaded methods) open var presentingTabBar: UITabBar?
+/// The UITabBar to present from (may be replaced by overloaded methods) open var presentingTabBar: UITabBar?

-/// The UIViewController to present from (may be replaced by a overloaded methods) open lazy var presentingViewController: UIViewController { get set }
+/// The UIViewController to present from (may be replaced by overloaded methods) open lazy var presentingViewController: UIViewController { get set }

 /// A photo was selected